Bruce Babcock: Career

 Babcock began studying with Swiss-American classical composer Paul Glass in 1971 and won the Young Musicians Foundation composition prize in 1976 for his "Music for String Orchestra," performed at UCLA's Royce Hall under the baton of Calvin Simmons.

-His studies with Glass led to further study with film composer Hugo Friedhoferand television composer Earle Hagen later in the 1970s and early 1980s.
+His studies with Glass led to further study with film composer Hugo Friedhofer and television composer Earle Hagen later in the 1970s and early 1980s.
 Hagen opened the door for Babcock to work in television, initially orchestrating Hagen's jazzy scores for the Mike Hammer movies Murder Me, Murder You (1983) and More Than Murder (1984), then writing additional music for the follow-up series Mickey Spillane's Mike Hammer.

 Beginning in the fall of 1987, Babcock composed complete musical scores for TV mystery and detective series.
 Over the next decade, he scored approximately 90 hour-long episodes of the Andy Griffith canny-Southern-lawyer series Matlock (1986-1995), Tom Bosley's crime-solving-priest Father Dowling Mysteries (1990-1991), and Angela Lansbury's author-as-sleuth series Murder, She Wrote (1992-1996).

 His Murder, She Wrote scores often included evocations of the various locales that character Jessica Fletcher visited in later seasons (including Ireland, Africa, Hong Kong, Italy and Australia).
 His very first score for the series, "The Wind Around the Tower", was the first to be Emmy-nominated since composer John Addison won for the pilot score.

 His Emmy-winning score for Matlock was for "The Strangler," a sixth-season serial-killer story.
 His Emmy-nominated Father Dowling score (the only Emmy attention of any kind for the series) was for "The Consulting Detective," a Sherlock Holmes story that featured solo violin, alluding to Holmes' musical hobby.

 Babcock also began scoring two-hour television films during this period (including three in NBC's Moment of Truth series) Other television series work included MacGyver, Jake and the Fatman, Diagnosis: Murder, Falcon Crest, Island Son, and Guns of Paradise.
 He also worked in animation, scoring two seasons of The Spooktacular New Adventures of Casper during 1997–98.

 Major film composers became aware of Babcock's reputation and began hiring him as orchestrator and additional-music composer for such high-profile studio films such as the first two Die Hard films, the four Lethal Weapon films, Spider-Man 3, Robin Hood, Prince of Thieves, Final Destination, Final Destination 2, and King Kong.